Search the internet for a retirement planning calculator and you'll find them on many retirement focussed sites.

 Potential cognitive biases in our thinking

 In looking at the potential errors it's interesting that Wikipedia lists over 90 cognitive biases.
-The term used to describe the flaws in our thinking which leads to distorted perceptions or false conclusions.
+Which is the term used to describe the flaws in our thinking which leads to distorted perceptions and false conclusions.

-Confirmation bias - the tendency to look for, or interpret, data in a way that confirms, rather than disproves one's beliefs.
+- the tendency is to look for, or interpret, data in a way that confirms, rather than disproves one's beliefs.
 So we massage the information until it matches our preconceptions.

-Optimism bias - the tendency to be over-optimistic about the outcome of planned actions.
+- creates the tendency to be over-optimistic about the outcome of planned actions.
 In this case there would be a tendency to estimate returns from investments too high and inflation too low.